google/flutter-desktop-embedding/README.md

     * After setup and clone the repository go the 'example' directory and run the project using the command - 'flutter run'.
+    In the process if you got any error then run "flutter doctor"